This article appeared first at local parenting blog A Child Grows in Brooklyn.

 Were you able to check every item off the list?
 If not, get started or get some financial planning help.

-Raymond James and Sara Stanich, CFP®, are not affiliated with and do not endorse, authorize or sponsor any third party websites, their respective sponsors, or user comments found on this or other sites.
+The Stanich Group is not affiliated with and does not endorse, authorize or sponsor any third party websites, their respective sponsors, or user comments found on this or other sites.
 Prior to making an investment decision, please consult with your financial advisor about your individual situation.